 - Then add the chicken cubes, coriander leaves, fish sauce and oil into the processor and process till chicken is minced and all ingredients are thoroughly mixed to make a homogeneous dough like mixture.

 - Take out the chicken mixture into a bowl to make the cakes.

 - Damp your hand and take two tablespoons of mixture into your palm and make a ball.
-Then flatten it a little by pressing between two palms.
+Then flatten it a little by pressing each chicken cake between two palms.

-- Shallow fry the chicken cakes in a non-stick frying pan till they are golden brown on both sides.
+- Shallow fry the chicken cakes using vegetable/sesame oil in a non-stick frying pan till they are golden brown on both sides.
 It will take about 5 minutes per side.

-- Serve hot with the super-tangy mango chutney!
+- Serve the Thai chicken cakes warm with the super-tangy mango chutney!

 - Green/raw mango – 2, medium, peeled and pitted

 - Ginger paste – 1 tsp

 - Red chili powder – ¼ tsp